TryGhost/Ghost/apps/signup-form/README.md

 ### Using the UMD build during development

 Vite by default only supports HRM with an ESM output.
 But when loading a script on a site as a ESM module (`<script type="module" src="...">`), you don't have access to `document.currentScript` inside the script, which is required to determine the location to inject the iframe.
 In development mode we use a workaround for this to make the ESM HMR work.
-But this workaroudn is not suitable for production.
+But this workaround is not suitable for production.

 To test the real production behaviour without this hack, you can use http://localhost:6173/preview.html.
 This HTML page will use `http://localhost:6174/signup-form.min.js` directly.